sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 ### Set the cluster admin user

-Once the above command is working designate the admin user to be a cluster admin
+Once 'oc get nodes' is working designate the admin user to be a cluster admin

 ```
 oadm policy add-cluster-role-to-user cluster-admin admin